isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 - In sites running multiple instances of kea-dhcp4 against a single, shared lease store, races for given address values are lost during DHCPDISCOVER processing rather than during DHCPREQUEST processing.
-Servers that lose the race for the address will simply not respond the client rather than NAK them.
+Servers that lose the race for the address will simply not respond to the client rather than NAK them.
 The client in turn will simply retry DHCPDISCOVER.
 This should reduce the amount of traffic such conflicts incur.